 To augment your post content and give users more options for how to interact with your posts, the Post Tools element will come in handy.
 Use multiple instances of this element for a variety of ways to boost the capabilities of your Posts page.

 Link the Category Filter format element to a Post List, Grid, or Slideshow format element to display a list of Board categories that users can choose to view.

 Link the Navigation format element to a Single Post element to allow users to navigate between posts.
 Note: If “Display a specific post” is selected, using the Navigation element with it will display posts from other boards.

 In a Search format element choose from keyword and/or date range search options, and link to a List, Grid, or Slideshow format element to search post content.

 As with the Category Filter, use the Tag Filter format element to link to a List, Grid, or Slideshow format element and allow users to select from available tags for content displayed in the element.

-Where the Post Tools element will help users navigate between Posts, the Board element provides the options to navigate between Boards.
+Where the Post Tools element will help users navigate between posts, the Board element provides options to navigate between boards.